LinaMaudlej/BF-linux/README.md

 Thirdly, we will set the configuration of the BF (Separated mode vs Embedded mode).
 Finally, we will test our OFED with one RDMA example and another with OFED examples.

+Notes:

-(*) to configure two remote machine with rdma, you need to have different ips for the interface tmfifo_net and two outgoing network interfacs.
+1) In order to configure two remote machine with rdma, you need to have different ips for the interface tmfifo_net and two outgoing network interfacs.
 For example use for one machine, tmfifo_net0 192.168.100.1/24 enp133s0f0 192.168.0.20/24 enp133s0f1 192.168.0.21/24
 and for the another tmfifo_net0 192.169.100.1/24 ens2f0 192.169.0.20/24 ens2f1 192.169.0.21/24
-(*) if the two outgoing network interfacs are not UP (after the configuration) check that your cables are connected correctly to the switch.
+2) if the two outgoing network interfacs are not UP (after the configuration) check that your cables are connected correctly to the switch.

 # Bluefiled on Ubuntu 18.04
 ## Requirment